scott-harrison/react-native-pulse-debugger/CONTRIBUTING.md

 - Ensure existing tests pass
 - Test your changes on both iOS and Android
 - Test with different React Native versions
+- Test the debugger tool on all supported platforms (macOS, Windows, Linux)

 ## 📚 Documentation